emanuelemessina/ReaShader/README.md

 It's a work in progress, proofs of concept are available in [Releases](https://github.com/emanuelemessina/ReaShader/releases).
 \
 Currently i've created a web based UI (instead of the default VSTGUI, given the complexity of the interface), and i use Vulkan to process the frames.
+\
+\
+Please cite me if you benefit from this project, as it required a lot of blood, sweat and tears, thank you 🙏.

 <br>